tonyjacobscloudpro/Jalpc/_posts/2024-12-03-azure-data-explore-01.md

 ---
 layout: post
-title: "Best Practices and Recommendations for Designing the Data Exploration Layer in Azure"
+title: "Learn best practices and recommendations for designing and implementing the data exploration layer using SQL serverless and Spark clusters in Azure Synapse Analytics."
 date: 2024-12-03
 desc: "Learn best practices and recommendations for designing and implementing the data exploration layer using SQL serverless and Spark clusters in Azure Synapse Analytics."
 keywords: "Azure Synapse Analytics, Data Exploration, SQL Serverless, Spark Clusters, Data Engineering, DP-203 Certification"